jentery/506v2/portfolio.md

 ## Step 7 (Oct.
 27th): Record an Analysis of Voice or Dialogue

 Engage an issue raised during the first seven weeks of seminar by recording your analysis of a recorded voice or dialogue of your choice from what we've studied.
 This is your opportunity to treat audio as an object of inquiry in your proposed podcast.
+If you've not yet sampled audio in your work, then I recommend doing so this for this exercise.

-Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned in it
+Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned or sampled in it

 This week, we'll listen to recordings of Brion Gysin and William S. Burroughs's "Recalling All Active Agents" (1960), Laurie Anderson's *O Superman* (1981), Alvin Lucier's *I Am Sitting in a Room* (1969-70), Steve Reich's *Come Out* (1966), Delia Derbyshire's "Ziwzih Ziwzih OO-OO-OO" (1967), dub by King Tubby (1960s and '70s), and DJ Kool Herc's breakbeats (1970s and '80s).
 I'll point you to related material that may be of interest.

 ## Step 8 (Nov.
 3rd): Let's Bib

-We'll start a collaboratively annotated bibliography that may inform your podcast episode.
+We'll start collaboratively annotating a bibliography that may inform your podcast episode.
 Please annotate two entries on the list and leave your name (in brackets) at the end of those entries.

 This week, we'll watch and listen to voice-over performances by Regina King (2005), Edward Norton (1999), Christina Ricci (1998), and Sissy Spacek (1973).
 I'll point you to related material that may be of interest.